rasikh111/nodejsapp/README.md

 ## Conclusion

 By following this guide, you have successfully set up a complete CI/CD pipeline for a Node.js application using Jenkins and Docker.
-Happy DevOps!